SESMG/SESMG/docs/index.rst

 1. Fill in the spreadsheet document according to the instructions in the following chapter and save it as "scenario.xlsx" in the main folder of the Spreadsheet Energy System Model Generator.

-2. Execute the program "Spreadsheet_Energy_System_Model_Generator.py" in the main folder of the program.
-This can be done either by double-clicking, or by opening the file in any Python interpreter.
-The latter variant allows a more detailed access to error messages etc. Running the program may take some time depending on the model size.
+2. Execute the "exe.cmd" file in the main folder of the program.

-3. After running the program completely, the results can be viewed in the "results" folder.
-These consist of the "log.file" with details of the optimization, as well as an .xlsx file for each bus, in which the energy flows of the optimized energy system are stored.
+3. Wait until the modelling is completed.
+The results are then automatically opened in your Internet browser.

+4. More detailed modelling results are stored within the "results" folder.

 Using the Scenario File